Bounded monochromatic components for random graphs: Introduction

 \end{theorem}

-Some calculus on $\iota(\tau,\kappa)=0$ checks that $\kappa$ is a continuous, increasing function of $\tau$ and that we always have $\tau+1<\kappa \le \tau+2$.
-Furthermore, if $\tau \le 2$ then $\kappa$ is very close to $\tau + 2$ (and in fact equal to $\tau + 2$ for all $\tau = 2/i$ with $i$ a positive integer), while if $\tau > 2$ then $\kappa = \tau+\tau/(\tau-1)$ ($\to \tau + 1$ as $\tau \to \infty$).
-With the limit $\kappa\to2$ as $\tau\downarrow 0$, we may view Theorem~\ref{thm:chi,medium} as a non-trivial extension of the result of Bollob\'as~\cite{Bol88} on the chromatic number of random graphs.
-(See Figure~\ref{fig:chimediumplot}.)
-The intuition behind the (non-smooth) behaviour of $\kappa$ as a function of $\tau$ is that the expected number of $t$-component $(\kappa\log_b n)$-sets is dominated by those with nearly all components of the maximum order $t$.
-Theorem~\ref{thm:chi,medium} follows from the first moment method using a general bound on the number of set partitions, together with a careful second moment argument.
+Lemma~\ref{lem:iota} implies that $\kappa\to2$ as $\tau\downarrow 0$, and so we may view Theorem~\ref{thm:chi,medium} as a non-trivial extension of the aforementioned result of Bollob\'as~\cite{Bol88} on the chromatic number.
+We shall see in Section~\ref{sec:exp} that the expected number of $t$-component $(\kappa\log_b n)$-sets is dominated by those with nearly all components of the maximum order $t$.
+It is thus the remainder term, $\kappa\log_b n-t\lfloor (\kappa\log_b n)/t\rfloor$, that explains the non-smooth behaviour of $\kappa$ as a function of $\tau$.
+Theorem~\ref{thm:chi,medium} follows from a first moment method, using a general asymptotic count of set partitions and an optimisation of the non-edge count, together with an involved second moment argument.

 We also obtain an explicit, precise formulation for $\alphac{t}(\G{n}{p})$ when $t$ is bounded above by a slowly growing function of $n$.
 The formula in Theorem~\ref{thm:alpha} can be viewed as extending (up to the $\Theta(1)$ additive error term) the explicit formulation of the stability number $\alpha(\G{n}{p})$ of $\G{n}{p}$ obtained by Matula~\cite{Mat70, Mat72} (cf.~also Bollob\'as and Erd\H{o}s~\cite{BoEr76}).